 This Act, enacted in 1986, is a development and reform in the law.
 Further, it was amended in the year 2000 as the Juvenile Justice (Care and Protection of Children) Act, 2000.
 Juvenile Justice (Care and Protection of Children) Act, 2015 replaced the 2000 Act as well.

 The Act emphasizes the fact that there is a difference between an adult and a child in the level of knowledge, decision-making power, and maturity.
-Consequently, both should be treated differently.
+Consequently, the law treats both differently.

 Section 12 of The Juvenile Justice Act, 2000: